ckeditor/ckeditor5/docs/features/feature-digest.md

 				annotations: the wide sidebar, the narrow sidebar, and inline balloons.
-				You can also display them together in more advanced scenarios where various annotation sources (comments, suggestions) are connected to different UIs, or even create your own UI for annotations.
+				You can also display them together in more advanced scenarios where various annotation sources (comments, suggestions) are connected to different UIs or even create your UI for annotations.
 			</td>
 		</tr>
 		<tr id="mentions">